This deep glen, filled by Loch Leven, shows clear signs of recent sculpting by glaciers.

-The stopping points below start at Ballachulish, but the circular trail can be done in either direction.
+The six stopping points start at Ballachulish, but the circular trail can be done in either direction.
+To purchase a geotrail leaflet pack just visit our shop page.